 Extra care should be given during the warmer summer months to ensure they don’t overheat, which may mean investing in fans and air conditioning.

-The Great Pyrenees have a gentle disposition but can be stoic guardians around their family’s territory, thus making them perfectly suited for homes with children.
+They have a gentle disposition but can be stoic guardians around their family’s territory, thus making them perfectly suited for homes with children.

 Just be sure to invest in adequate space and fencing as they can be skilled climbers and excellent grass renovators.

-6. Great Pyrenees Entertainment costs
+6. Entertainment Costs